allenc125789/TurtleNAS/README.md

 +multiple files can be uploaded.

-+files with spaces can be uploaded and downloaded, folders with spaces can be browsed
++files with spaces and special chars can be uploaded and downloaded and browseed

 +files and empty folders can be deleted